 The creditors meeting—also known as a 341 meeting after the section of the bankruptcy code that concerns it—gives the creditors an opportunity to ask the debtor questions concerning their debt to them.
 Since, in most cases, a creditor cannot stop a bankruptcy proceeding, few show up.
 However, some local creditors may show up, especially if the debtor ran a business that used local suppliers and services.
 Most of these creditors are small businesses and many of them do not realize that there is little they can do other than ask questions.

 The trustee asks most of the questions.
-Most of these questions will concern the debtor's income, assets, whether he will receive an inheritance, insurance proceeds, or other income in the near future, and whether the debtor read and verified all of the information entered into the filed bankruptcy forms, especially since most of the forms are filled out by bankruptcy attorneys, often using information from credit reports.
+Most of these questions will concern the debtor's income, assets, whether he will receive an inheritance, insurance proceeds, or other income in the near future, and whether the debtor read and verified all the information entered into the filed bankruptcy forms, especially since most of the forms are filled out by bankruptcy attorneys, often using information from credit reports.

 The trustee will also seek to resolve either inconsistent or incomplete information in the bankruptcy petition.
 For instance, if the debtor has a large debt, but doesn't have any nonexempt property, the trustee will probably want to know why the money was spent.
 The trustee is always vigilant for any clues that the debtor may be trying to hide assets.

 In a Chapter 7 no-asset case, where the debtor has no assets that can be liquidated for distribution to creditors, the trustee isn't going to waste time asking too many questions, unless the information is suspect.
 Since the trustee receives only a small portion of the filing fee, little time is wasted interviewing debtors who are unlikely to have any assets for distribution, unless the trustee believes that the debtor is trying to hide assets, or is otherwise dishonest.
 That there is usually 10, 20 or more other bankruptcy petitioners at the same meeting that must be interviewed further constrains the interview time of each debtor.
 Usually, several of the filers are represented by the same attorney, so the trustee will have each attorney come up for the interview, and then, each of the attorney's clients will come up sequentially to be interviewed.
-This is done so that the attorney can have all of their papers ready at one time—the attorney remains seated with the trustee until all of his clients have been interviewed.
+This is done so that the attorney can have all their papers ready at one time—the attorney remains seated with the trustee until all his clients have been interviewed.

 Continuation of the Creditors Meeting